Overview

 Members of the World Vision Pacific Development Group staff team in Buka, Bougainville, Autonomous Region of Papua New Guinea.

-Building on the launch of WV-GULL’s work with WV PDG in November, 2010, field training for WV staff and volunteers in Bougainville, Papua New Guinea took place from 9-12 May 2011.
+Building on the launch of GULL’s work with WV PDG in November, 2010, field training for WV staff and volunteers in Bougainville, Papua New Guinea took place from 9-12 May 2011.
 A group of 18 local WV staff members were joined for the workshop by volunteers from all the participating communities.
-The forty-strong group worked closely together to develop an action plan that will enable all the communities to embed the WV-GULL action learning system in WV’s technical training and wider community work.
+The forty-strong group worked closely together to develop an action plan that will enable all the communities to embed the GULL action learning system in WV’s technical training and wider community work.
 The significance of the event was enhanced by the presence of Curt von Boguslawski, National Director, WV PDG and Trihandi Saptoadi, Regional Director, WV South Asia & Pacific region.

 5. Partnering for Quality Education and Learning Outcomes